Including online accounts and digital assets in your will

-This leaves details as to the whereabouts of online accounts and other online interests can save a significant amount of time and trouble for your loved ones.
+Planning ahead and providing details of online accounts and digital assets can save a significant amount of time and trouble for your loved ones in the future.

-As many as eight out of ten people dealing with probate will experience some or all of the above problems managing online accounts.
-It is thus becoming increasingly common to construct a digital legacy at the same time as writing your will.
-This legacy should be regarded as a will that applies to your online assets.
 It is important to know how to deal with online information, because it cannot be included in the will itself.
 This is because a will may become a public document upon the death of its writer.
-Including your online banking details in the will could clearly cause all manner of security problems.
-Rather, you could write a letter including what digital assets you own.
+Including financial or account information in the will could clearly cause all manner of security problems.
+Instead, you can write a letter detailing what digital assets you own.

 This should not include online banking login details.
 You should not provide user names, passwords or security question answers for any of your online accounts.
-The digital legacy should include which social media accounts you have but, again, you should not provide log-in details; Facebook now offers a legacy feature, so that someone can post a last status update for you after you pass away.
-This may offer some level of comfort to grieving friends and family.
+The digital legacy should include which social media accounts you have but, again, you should not provide log-in details; Facebook now offers an option to memorialise an account, so that all photos and memories remain there but it's more secure from hackers.

 Most of us also store information and photographs online.
 These may be lost unless you ensure that somebody else is aware that they exist and where they are located.
-As with many online accounts, such cloud storage is secure and is personal to you.
-It is therefore for your personal representatives to contact the companies managing these accounts in order to try and gain access to these.
-Companies should have their own policies and processes in place in order for these to be accessed after your death.
-However, please be aware that, in the digital world, it may be the case that ownership of music files for example is provided by license to the account holder.
-This means that only the account holder has the right to listen to the music during their lifetime so it cannot be bequeathed to anyone else upon death.
+Most cloud storage is secure and personal to you, so your loved ones will need to contact the companies managing these accounts in order to try and gain access to these.
+Most platforms have their own policies and processes in place, but it may be that ownership of music files for example is provided by license to the account holder.
+This means that only the account holder has the right to listen to the music during their lifetime so it cannot be passed on to anyone else after death.

 The majority of utility services and phone contracts are now managed online, so you will need to list the companies with which you hold accounts.
 This will allow your personal representatives to make contact and to arrange for the accounts to be closed.

 However, it will be of little value unless your personal representatives know where to find it.
-Given the sensitive nature of the information it will contain, it is advisable to store it in a secure location.
-In many cases, this is likely to be with the professionals who hold your will for safe keeping.
-You will also need to provide updates to include any new online accounts however, there should be little or no cost for you to do this with a professional provider as it doesn’t involve a change to your actual will.
+Given the sensitive nature of the information it will contain, it is a good idea to store this list in a secure location, possibly alongside your will.